 1 Bergen, Norway

-Step aboard your ship to begin your journey.
+Step on board your ship to begin your journey.
 Encircled by majestic mountains, fjords and glaciers, Bergen was home to Viking sagas.
-With your ship berthed next to the UNESCO-listed Bryggen wharf, easily stroll along its waterfront.
+With your ship berthed next to Bryggen wharf, a UNESCO Site, easily stroll along its waterfront.
 This evening mingle with the locals and dine ashore, as we will be spending the night in port.

 2 Bergen, Norway

 Awake in Bergen and further explore this Norwegian treasure.
 See the beautiful 18th-century wooden houses, and visit the Hanseatic Museum on your included tour.
-Or take an excursion to Troldhaugen, the home of Edvard Grieg, Norway's famous composer, or a trip to the top of Mt.
-Ulriken where you can savor an Ulriken bun, a cinnamon pastry, with a view that is equally as indulgent.
+Perhaps take an excursion to Troldhaugen, the home of Edvard Grieg, Norway's famous composer.
+Or take a trip to the top of Mt.
+Ulriken, where you can savor an Ulriken bun, a cinnamon pastry, with a view that is equally as indulgent.

 3 Eidfjord, Norway